 I know what you are thinking how can a spark plug cost that much.

-I take it back in they check it and like magic it does not hesitate when they have it.
-This went on for months, until one day a friend of mine who is a mechanic says did you change the spark plugs?
-I, of course said well I had it in the shop several times and no one mentioned that.
+I take it back in they check it and like magic, it does not hesitate when they have it.
+This went on for months until one day a friend of mine who is a mechanic says did you change the spark plugs?
+I, of course, said well I had it in the shop several times and no one mentioned that.
 I believe the reason they did not want to change them was because of what I am about to share with you. 🙁

-He said well if you do it your self be careful these plugs are known to break.
-Well another friend (who shall remain nameless:) says we can do it just pick up the plugs.
+He said well if you do it your self-be careful these plugs are known to break.
+Well, another friend (who shall remain nameless:) says we can do it just pick up the plugs.
 The last time I changed plugs was probably in the 80’s and they were only like $10, for all of them.
-To my shock these suckers were over $100.
+To my shock, these suckers were over $100.

-I get home, we get setup and sure enough the first plug breaks.
-Hmmm, I google it and to my horror there are tons of videos and posts on this very issue.
+I get home, we get set up and sure enough the first plug breaks.
+Hmmm, I google it and to my horror, there are tons of videos and posts on this very issue.
 The first video I see says this…

 WARNING: Do NOT Change Spark Plugs Without This Special Tool…

-Well that lead me down this path of buying special tools and a whole lot of other bad things that led to over $7000 to get this all fixed.
+That lead me down this path of buying special tools and a whole lot of other bad things that led to over $7000 to get this all fixed.
 I will not bore you with the fact that this specific spark plug was two parts and an obvious design flaw, that is a story all by itself!

 Here are my three takeaways from this life lesson…

 1. Hire the right person – That was the first mistake, I certainly am not qualified to work on vehicles.
-Lesson learned, I should have just taken it in to the right mechanic from the beginning and it most likely would have only cost me a lot less.
+Lesson learned, I should have just taken it into the right mechanic from the beginning and it most likely would have only cost me a lot less.